26Harshita/ReWind/README.md

 2.Adjust the model according to the needs.

-3.In order to increse the size or changing the orientation can be done by zoom in or out (depends on the user).
+3.In order to increase the size or changing the orientation can be done by zoom in or out (depends on the user).

 #SETUP